mathiasertl/django-ca/docs/source/cli/cas.rst

 ========

 Certificate Revocation Lists (CRLs) are signed files that contain a list of all revoked certificates.
-Certificates (including those for CAs) can contain pointers to CRLs, usually a single URL, in the :py:class:`~django_ca.extensions.CRLDistributionPoints` extension.
+Certificates (including those for CAs) can contain pointers to CRLs, usually a single URL, in the CRL Distribution Points extension.
 Clients that support this extension can query the URL and refuse to establish a connection if the certificate is revoked.

 Since a CRL has to be signed by the issuing CA, root CAs cannot sensibly contain a CRL: You could only revoke the root CA with it, and it would have to be signed by the (compromised) root CA.